 The state of Alaska uses the computer-based GED exam for its testing program.
 The Alaska GED test offers persons who didn’t finish high school the chance to acquire an equivalent credential.

-The Alaska GED® testing fee for taking the test at a test center is $120 for the complete exam ($30 per module).
-Online testing will set you back $36 per module ($144 in total).
-Retesting is offered at discounted rates.
+The Alaska GED® testing fee for taking the test at a test center is $144 for the complete exam ($36 per module).

 The GED passing score is 145 points on each of the four GED subject tests.